 |Organizer||GIZPublic Sector Initiative|

 |Targets||Ghana, Kenya, Nigeria, Rwanda|

-Business services, Clean technology and energy, Utilities, Construction and manufacturing, Manufacturing, Creative, media and entertainment, Education, Financial services, Healthcare, ICT, Leisure and travel, Retail and wholesale, Consumer non-durables, Transport and logistics, Water, sanitation and hygiene, Agribusiness, Agrichemicals, Cars, Household appliances
+Business services, Clean technology and energy, Utilities, Construction and manufacturing, Creative, media and entertainment, Education, Financial services, Healthcare, ICT, Leisure and travel, Retail and wholesale, Consumer non-durables, Transport and logistics, Water, sanitation and hygiene, Agribusiness, Agrichemicals, Automotive, Cars, Clothing and textiles production, Computer hardware, Electronics, Food production, Furniture, Furniture, Household appliances

 Do you want to take your acceleration efforts to the next level?
 Are you running an innovation hub or another type of entrepreneurship support organization (ESO) looking to find innovative solutions to a specific problem that can be tackled by digital start-ups?
 Do you plan to implement this programme with a partner organization or by leveraging existing networks?

 Then this Challenge Fund is for you!

 The tech entrepreneurship initiative ‘Make-IT in Africa’, implemented by GIZ, invites innovation hubs and other intermediaries to pitch innovative, market-oriented and sector-specific programs offerings support to African start-ups.
 The proposed programme has to contribute to the achievement of the Sustainable Development Goals.
 Selected innovation hubs will receive funding of up to €100,000 to implement the project.

 Objectives for the program and background